bloomberg/pytest-memray/README.md

 - `--hide-memray-summary` - hide the memray summary at the end of the execution
 - `--memray-bin-path` - path where to write the memray binary dumps (by default a temporary folder)
+- `--memray-bin-prefix` - prefix to use for the binary dump (by default a random UUID4 hex)

 ## Configuration - INI